cncf/glossary/content/en/contribute/_index.md

 2) Update existing ones
 3) Help translate the glossary

+## Join the Glossary community!
+Consider joining our monthly Glossary Working Group meetings if you want to contribute regularly.
+You can find meeting details in the CNCF calendar.
+You can also connect with the maintainers and fellow contributors in our #glossary channel on the [CNCF calendar](https://www.cncf.io/calendar/) — we'd love to meet you!

 ## Propose new terms
 You can propose a new term for others to work on or create a new definition yourself.
 Either way, you'll start by creating an issue (note that you'll need a GitHub account to do this).